 Much of Crane Dance stuff is more expensive than I like to dabble with, BUT their bacon is in line with other local bacon, and it is 100% nitrate/nitrite free, whereas others are often “low nitrite.”
 Besides that, it’s totally amazing and got an A+ from the family.
 So the new goal is that when I splurge on bacon, I’m going Crane Dance every time. (as of 4/27/11)

-Organically grown, 100% grassfed beef, whey-fed pork, duck and chicken eggs.
-Also raw milk cow shares, grassfed but for some self-harvested non-GMO corn for silage in the winter, along with hay and alfalfa.
+Organically grown, grassfed beef, whey-fed pork, duck and chicken eggs.
+Also raw milk cow shares, grassfed but for some self-harvested non-GMO (hopefully?) corn for silage each day and also all winter, along with hay and alfalfa.
+The beef steers get some corn silage in the winter too.
 The owner started the process of becoming organically certified but stopped because of the expense, and she passes on the savings to the consumer.
-The ground beef is $5.50/lb.
+The ground beef is $5.50/lb (as of summer 2013).
 I almost don’t want to share this gem with you, in case there’s none left for me!
 I had the most delightful and animated conversation with Karin, the agister extraordinaire at UFO.
 She told me she got all excited watching the cows go out on pasture for the first time in the spring – and I told her I was awfully excited to have discovered her!
 UPDATE (fall 2010): I’m loving UFO’s chicken eggs with their deep colored yolks and incredible flavor!
 Starting to switch over to buying beef here, especially when I found out she’ll be at the Fulton Market some Saturdays through the winter.
 UPDATE: Check out a great interview with Karin here.